Virtualization 101: What is a Hypervisor?

 It will also help to follow industry guidelines and best practices such as NIST's Virtualization Security Guidelines.

-If you're ready to start practicing with VMs, check these out for engaging videos and a great read:
+If you're ready to start practicing with VMs, check these out these engaging Pluralsight courses: